typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 ## Step 2: Start a MongoDB Replica Set

-MongoDB Replica sets provide redundancy and high availability, and are the basis for all production deployments.
+MongoDB Replica Sets provide redundancy and high availability, and are the basis for all production deployments.

 If you have a standalone MongoDB instance, you can convert it to a replica set by following steps: